WFlorida2/Professional-README-Generator/README.md

     - type in the terminal the foloowing command ' node index.js'

 ## Usage
+- This commandline app designed to capture users input and generate a README FILE.
+It can be used in any project that would benefit from fast automated processes.
 - Navigate to the desired directory.
 - Type in ' node index.js'.
 - Respond to the on-screen questions.